RomanKue/docs-example/docs/dev-ops-handbook/alerts.md

 # Setup Monitoring Contract

-Setting up a monitoring contract can be done in the following self-service portal: http://systemsmgmt-portal.bmwgroup.net.
+Setting up a monitoring contract can be done in the following self-service portal: [Application Monitoring Database](http://systemsmgmt-portal.bmwgroup.net).
 Only application operations managers are able to create monitoring contracts.
 An example request for creating a monitoring contract can be seen in the following screenshot:
 ![monitoringContract.png](monitoringContract.png)